What has transpired in recent weeks and what you need to know about vaping dangers….

 In mid-September, Ocbmagonline.com published a piece entitled, “Is Vaping a Public Health Crisis Or Is More Research Needed?”
 In this piece, we investigated claims that vaping is a “safer” alternative to smoking, examined scientific studies that looked at the safety of vaping, and offered practical tips for safer vaping.

 Since that time, the vaping crisis has only gotten worse.
-Recent developments include: the official naming of the vaping illness, the stepping down of the CEO of a popular vaping brand, and more details about exactly what substances and brands may be causing the illness.
+Recent developments include: Identifying the culprit; which is Vitamin E acetate, the official naming of the vaping illness, the stepping down of the CEO of a popular vaping brand, and more details about exactly what substances and brands may be causing the illness.

 Vaping-Associated Pulmonary Illness (VAPI)